 “A network of community support outside of jail is needed, as without it persons with FAS will not be able to navigate normal societal rules.
 Persons with FAS do best with structure, black and white rules and consistency - knowledgeable persons in this field refer to the concept of the ‘external brain’.
 (Byrne, 2002, p.
 4).

 Community release can be a stressful time for offenders.
-Individuals are often uncertain as to where they will live; what the people living and working there will be like; what are the rules there; how much money will they have to live on; and so on.
+Individuals are often uncertain as to where they will live; what the people living and working there will be like; what the rules are; how much money they will have to live on; and so on.
 Engaging in pre-release planning to discover and answer these questions is crucial to facilitating the transition from institution to community.
 Connecting the individual with the community correctional professional(s) assigned to supervise their release prior to leaving the institution may help reduce the anxiety associated with venturing into the unknown.
 These community correctional professionals (most often parole officers or probation officers), like their institutional counterparts, should have a good understanding of the challenges and characteristics associated with FASD as well as the recommended interventions and strategies.

 The role of the community parole or probation officer is especially important in the first weeks and months of the release of an individual with FASD.
 Relationship-building and close monitoring is crucial to identify and address any emerging issues of concern quickly.
 The community parole or probation officer serves as the FASD-affected individual’s advocate; connecting the individual with safe and affordable housing, with employment or other meaningful and structured activity, to an individual or group that will provide support on an on-going basis.

-Anthony P. Wartnik (2007, p.
-81)), a retired judge, elaborates on the concept of the “external brain” referenced above and provides the following suggestions for individuals living with FASD who are being released to their community:
+One 2007 report, in the context of considerations to be taken into account during sentencing, elaborates on the concept of the “external brain” referenced above and provides the following suggestions for individuals living with FASD who are being released to their community: